dealerinspire/cache-driver-failover/README.md

 ### Laravel Notes

-If you are using Laravel <5.8 as your framework, you will NOT be able to use the cache duration constants in `AppCacheContract`.
-These cache durations are in **minutes**.
-Versions <5.8 will use cache duration in **seconds**.
-Please keep this in mind as you're implementing this package.
+If you are on a version of Laravel lower than 5.8 the cache duration constants in `AppCacheContract` will not be accurate.
+Larave versions less than 5.8 use cache duration values of minutes.
+In Laravel 5.8, cache duration was changed to use seconds, which is the format that this package follows.
+Please keep this in mind as you're implementing this package and be wary of the constants on Laravel <5.8.